HAE-RAE/QARV/README.md

 Default: None
 Usage: --exp EXPERIMENT_OPTION(only "sc" is provided now)

+**--model_cache_dir** : Specifies the directory for caching models and other data used by Hugging Face libraries.
+Type: str
+Default: None
+Usage: --model_cache_dir PATH_TO_CACHE_DIRECTORY

 ## Contributing

 We welcome contributions to this project!
 For detailed guidelines on how to contribute, please refer to our [Contribution Pages](https://github.com/guijinSON/QARV/tree/main).